Elfarahidy-AI/deeplearning_gec_seq2seq/README.md

 # Dataset
 The dataset used for training the model consists of pairs of sentences, where each pair contains a grammatically incorrect or misspelled sentence and its corrected version

+# Future Work
+Providing more data to the model

 ## License